Quick Comparison: LG Cordzero A9 vs Dyson V15 Detect

 - 11-inch strands: 86%

 LG didn’t do as well, only picking up in the 80s with hair strands above five inches.
-The low airflow is a factor in these tests since both products don’t have an active anti-tangle system.
+Low airflow is a factor in these tests, since neither product has an active anti-tangle system.

 Edge Cleaning Comparison